QubiV8/QubiV8/README.md

 - 👋 Hi, I’m @QubiV8
 - 👀 I’m interested in automation with uC
-- 🌱 I’m currently learning C, python & basics of assembler
+- 🌱 I’m currently learning C, C++, & python
 - 💞️ I’m not looking yet to collaborate on
 - 📫 How to reach me sp5qbi@gmail.com